Skip to main content

 screenshot of column gap control

-• Use this to add space between components aligned in a component set to horizontal direction.
+• Use this to add space between components when the parent is set to Horizontal direction.

 GIF showing column gap in action